 Family law attorneys have been through situations similar to yours and can guide you for long-term success.
 Your family members likely don't have the experience or knowledge to give you anything close to good, long-term advice.
 This isn't a knock against listening to family- it's just that their day jobs are to teach school, work on vehicles or prepare taxes- not represent parents in Texas family law courts.

 Help in managing your ex-spouse

 Your ex-spouse is probably none too pleased that you are seeking to increase their child support obligation.
-It could be that he or she is voicing their opinion to you that there is no way that you're going to get the child support increase that you are seeking.
-Working with your family law attorney provides a buffer between you and he or she.
-Let your attorney do the "dirty" work while you focus on your child.
+It could be that they are voicing their opinion that there is no way that you're going to get the child support increase you are seeking.
+Working with your family law attorney provides a buffer between you and them.
+Let your attorney do the "dirty" work while focusing on your child.
 Your attorney will do what is necessary to teach you about the law and how it can be applied in your case.
 Once you have as much information as possible, you can make decisions that make sense now and in the future for you and your family.